What to see in Naples in 36 hours: the tour is designed to let you experience the city in just one weekend.

 Spaccanapoli also takes you to visit the Duomo, the cathedral of Naples.
 It's a large religious complex composed of several basilicas merged.
 It hides the crypt of the patron saint of Naples, San Gennaro, with the famous museum of the treasure of San Gennaro.

 A place is made up of tunnels, water tanks, aqueducts and even remnants of the Second World War.
-The underground Naples is dug into the tuff.
-It was used by the Romans as a space for water cisterns later as a refuge against the bombings of the Second World War.
+The Naples Underground is dug into the tuff.
+It was used by the Romans as a space for water cisterns later as a shelter for the bombings of the Second World War.

 After the two hours underground, you will look forward to enjoying a good lunch with one of the musts of the Neapolitan culinary tradition: pizza.